Download eBooks & Wiring Diagrams (FREE)

 Place in between 1/2" NPT fittings to create a water-tight, leak-proof connection between them.

-You have the fresh water tanks and the plumbing pipes, now you need a device that draws the water from the tanks and delivers it to its intended destination.
+You have the freshwater tanks and the plumbing pipes; now, you need a device that draws the water from the tanks and delivers it to its intended destination.
 That’s the job of a water pump.
-In this section, we go over several popular RV pumps and how to integrate one in a camper van’s water system.
+In this section, we go over several popular RV pumps and how to integrate one into a camper van’s water system.

 3.1 - Electrical Pumps

-Electric pumps operate on 12-Volt DC power and deliver a strong flow rate (up to 3 gallons/minute).
-The Shurflo-branded pumps are specifically designed for marine and RV application and are the most popular for DIY van conversions.
+Electric pumps operate on 12-volt DC power and deliver a strong flow rate (up to 3 gallons/minute).
+The Shurflo-branded pumps are specifically designed for marine and RV applications and are the most popular for DIY van conversions.

-Though there will be electrical wiring required, this should not be overly complicated to do if you skip to section 3.4 – Water Pump Electrical Wiring and following our diagram.
+Though there will be electrical wiring required, this should not be overly complicated to do if you skip to section 3.4 – Water Pump Electrical Wiring and follow our diagram.

 Top Pick

 Compact electric water pump for camper vans & RVs.
 Can be installed in any direction and comes with attached wires to connect to the leisure batteries.
-Recommend to purchase filter, accumulator, and silencing kit to complete pump installation.
+Pair with filter, accumulator, and silencing kit to complete installation.

 3.2 - Manual Pumps